highb/bmh/content/2022-09-08-how-terraform-implicit-dependencies-work.md

 Apply complete!
 Resources: 4 added, 0 changed, 0 destroyed.
 ```

-I can then make changes to the `locals` defined here and when I do `terraform apply`, it automatically knows that it needs to destroy the `team_guide` resource _before_ it updates the `teams` modules.
+I can then make changes to the `locals` and when I do `terraform apply`, it automatically knows that it needs to destroy the `team_guide` resource _before_ it updates the `teams` modules.

 ```zsh
 ❯ terraform apply